ljubicicrobert/SSIMS/README.md

 ```bash
 python filter_frames.py --folder [path_to_frames_folder] --ext [frames_extension] --multi [0/1]
 ```
-> **Note #6**: The use of the previous script is discouraged due to the dificulties of writing manual filter stack definitions.
+> **Note #6**: The use of the previous script is discouraged due to the difficulties of writing manual filter stack definitions.
 Users are advised to either use the GUI for this functionality or to fork (i.e., copy and edit) the `filter_frames.py` script to their liking. **DO NOT** change the original script as this will prevent the **Filter frames** form from working properly or at all.

 Final script in the package performs an estimation of how well each feature was tracked by the `feature_tracking.py`:
 ```bash